Rheumatoid Arthritis: The Big 3 And The Future

 Source: Bloomberg terminal

 If you're going to copy someone, you might as well target the best.
 And here we are, with all of the big 3 at the top.
-Fortunately for AbbVie, it looks like Amjevita will be held off until 2018 or so in the US due to litigation delays.
-And a similar story may unfold for Amgen and Pfizer, who are fighting hard against Novartis's (NYSE:NVS) subsidiary Sandoz's biosimilar Erelzi.
+Fortunately, for AbbVie, it looks like Amjevita will be held off until 2018 or so in the US due to litigation delays.
+And a similar story may unfold for Amgen and Pfizer, who are fighting hard against Novartis's subsidiary Sandoz's biosimilar Erelzi.
 Unfortunate for everyone (aside from Pfizer), Inflectra has already launched in the US and no doubt will negatively impact the sales of all other biologics, not just Remicade.

-Meanwhile, we have a full brigade of biosimilars in phase III development and a lone wolf waiting for approval.
+Meanwhile, we have a full brigade of biosimilars in Phase III development and a lone wolf waiting for approval.
 But instead of focusing on that, I'd like to draw attention to the new products that will be released soon for the treatment of RA because there is a chance these biosimilars may be too late to take the lion's share of profits (especially if they can't make it past court).

 In the Pipeline: Rheumatoid Arthritis